-- (1) Audit Fees consist of fees billed and expected to be billed for professional services rendered for the integrated audit of Kratos' consolidated annual financial statements and review of the interim consolidated financial statements included in quarterly reports, services related to compliance with the provisions of the Sarbanes-Oxley Act, Section 404, and services that are normally provided by Deloitte in connection with statutory and regulatory filings or engagements. - (2) Audit-Related Fees consist of fees billed and expected to be billed for professional services rendered by Deloitte that are reasonably related to the performance of the audit or review of our consolidated financial statements and are not reported above as Audit Fees.
-The 2018 amount includes \$15,274 related to services to review the Company's responses to an SEC comment letter.
-The 2017 amount includes \$197,414 related to the filing of Form S-3's related to our equity offerings in March and September 2017, \$19,932 related to a Form S-8 filing and \$99,718 related to our 7% Notes refinancing in November 2017. - (3) Tax Fees consist of fees billed and expected to be billed related to the review of our tax accruals and tax returns.
-Fiscal year 2018 fees increased as a result of additional services related to the enactment of the 2017 Tax Cut and Jobs Act and tax services related to our Saudi Arabia operations.

-(4) All Other Fees consist of advisory fees billed and expected to be billed by Deloitte.
-For 2018 these fees related to business research and assistance pertaining to potential operations in new foreign markets.
+- (1) Audit Fees consist of fees billed and expected to be billed for professional services rendered for the integrated audit of Kratos' consolidated annual financial statements and review of the interim consolidated financial statements included in quarterly reports, services related to compliance with the provisions of the Sarbanes-Oxley Act, Section 404, and services that are normally provided by Deloitte in connection with statutory and regulatory filings or engagements. - (2) Audit-Related Fees consist of fees billed for professional services rendered by Deloitte related to our equity offering in 2020. - (3) Tax Fees consist of fees billed and expected to be billed related to the review of our tax accruals and tax returns. - (4) All Other Fees consist of advisory fees billed and expected to be billed by Deloitte.